Deep Breath (Doctor Who): Critical reception

 The episode received positive reviews, with many critics praising the performances of Capaldi and Coleman, Moffat's script, and the introduction and stylisation of the new Doctor.
-Matt Smith's cameo, however, was met with mostly mixed reviews.
 The episode was nominated for the GLAAD Media Award for Outstanding Individual Episode.

 The Guardian responded well to the episode, labelling Capaldi's performance as "intimidating, bold and unsettling", and praising Ben Wheatley's direction in the episode's tenser moments, calling it "the stuff of true terror and wonderment".
 Matt Smith's cameo as the Eleventh Doctor was criticised by the Daily Mirror.
 However, it ultimately labelled the episode "impeccable", stating that Capaldi "has all the hallmarks of a great Doctor".
 Michael Hogan, writing for The Daily Telegraph, praised Moffat's writing for second guessing viewers' opinions about the new Doctor and for stating clearly that there would be no flirting for this face.
 Hogan notes that "the tone seemed different, too, quieter and more thoughtful – less about running down corridors holding hands, more about self-discovery and redemption."
 Hogan also stated that the script was similar to Sherlock, for which Moffat also wrote, and was a bit slow in places, but still combined behind-the-sofa action with humorous comments about ITV and the Scottish Referendum.

 Brian Lowry of Variety praised Moffat's script, stating that it "emphasizes storyline continuity and easing faithful viewers into the regeneration transition" and closed his review by saying "It’s a skillful tonal balance that defines the best of “Doctor Who,” and exemplifies the ethos that keeps the series going strong, nodding to the past with all eyes on the future".
 David Wiegand of the San Francisco Chronicle heavily praised the episode, particularly Moffat's writing, saying that his script "masterfully manipulates audience expectation".
 He ultimately awarded the episode a perfect 4/4 stars.

 However, not all reviews were positive.
 Forbes panned the story as "strangely recessive, unheroic, [and] dull", calling both Capaldi and Coleman's characters "insipid".

 The scene in which Madame Vastra and Jenny Flint exchange a kiss generated six complaints to Ofcom, with viewers criticising the BBC for promoting a "blatant gay agenda".
 Ofcom decided not to investigate the matter further, judging that the complaints did not "raise issues warranting investigation."
 The scene was removed from the Asian broadcast of the episode in order to comply with Singapore's broadcast code.